PhoenixPan/JavaCookBook/HashMap.md

 # HashTable(HashMap)
 Wikipedia: https://en.wikipedia.org/wiki/Hash_table

+1. Load factor should be kept in a reasonable range.
+If it's too large, the efficiency of the map will dreases; If it's too small, it wastes memory
-1. Space, search, insert, delete: average time complexiy is O(1), worst O(n), due to hash collision.
+2. Space, search, insert, delete: average time complexiy is O(1), worst O(n), due to hash collision
-2. Collision resolution: endanger the efficiency of hashtable when the number of buckets are small.
+3. Collision resolution: endanger the efficiency of hashtable when the number of buckets are small
   * Separate chaining:
   Insert: O(1) with a known tail pointer
   Insert: O(n) if we need to check duplication
   Delete: O(n)
   * Open addressing: worst case O(n) when the table is almost full

-3. Difference between HashMap and HashTable in Java
+4. Difference between HashMap and HashTable in Java
   * HashTable is thread safe whereas HashMap is not but the result is that HashTable has a much lower performance
   * HashTable does not allow null key